Georgia Death Race Information & Rules

 You can only get a bib in person with a VALID government I.D.
 You cannot get a bib/shirt for a friend or get a bib the morning of the race!!!

-If you have a crew, we'll give you a crew location access card.
+If you have a crew, we'll give you a crew location bib for the car

-If you have a safety runner, we'll provide you with a special bib for your safety runner.
+If you have a safety runner, we'll provide you with a nobody bib for your safety runner

-If you purchased add-ons, we will have a separate area for pick-up and merchandise sales.
-Check-in volunteers will remind you if you have anything additional items to pick up.
+If you purchased add-ons (merchandise), we will have them there .
+Check-in volunteers will remind you if you have additional items to pick up.

-If you have a JAKE BULL DROP BAG, bring it to the meeting.
-You'll leave these in a predetermined location near the check-in area.
-(See the "Drop Bags" section for specific drop bag information) Drop bags for Point Bravo bring to the start of the race.
+If you have Jake Bull Drop Bags bring it to Friday night packet pickup ONLY.
+Jake Bull drop bags will not be accepted on Saturday.
+You'll leave it in a predetermined location near the check-in area.
+(See the "Drop Bags" section for specific drop bag information) Drop bag for Mulky & Point Bravo - please bring to the start of the race.

-If you are staying at Amicalola Falls State Park or want to ride the shuttle bus.
+If you are staying at Amicalola Falls State Park or want to ride the shuttle bus to the start -

-2:00 A.M. at the Amicalola Falls State Park Visitor Center - Drive PAST the Visitor Center and Group shelter and park along the road to the falls (there are parking spaces all along here and at the falls).
-Walk back to the Group Shelter and drop your FINISH LINE DROP BAGS in the Group Shelter.
-Then we load the buses.
+Arrive at Amicalola Falls State by 2:15 A.M. - Drive PAST the Visitor Center and Group Shelter and park along the road to the falls.
+Walk back to the Group Shelter and drop your finish line drop bags (if you have one) in the Group Shelter.

-2:30 A.M. - Buses LEAVE for Vogel State Park (Bring your POINT BRAVO DROP BAG WITH YOU - again, keep it small.
+2:45 A.M. - Buses LEAVE for Vogel State Park (Bring your Mulky &/or Point Bravo drop bag with you - again, keep it small.
 This allows you to have access to stuff you need on the bus and not leave items at Vogel.)

 Winding Stair Gap - mile 46